enkidevs/curriculum/python/core/utilities-i/schedule-events-with-sched.md

 import time # we will use this
 ```

-Every operation is done with the help of a `scheduler` class that needs two time functions, the first to determine the current time and the second to wait for a specific period of time. (e.g. `time.time` and `time.sleep`)
+Every operation is done with the help of a `scheduler` class that needs two time functions.
+The first one to determine the current time and the second to wait for a specific period of time. (e.g. `time.time` and `time.sleep`)
 ```python
 s = sched.scheduler(time.time, time.sleep)